 A signature of biology in the "omic" era is the shift of attention from a few individual components to a collection of constituents [1].
 In the past structural biologists studied protein complexes consisting of a dozen of proteins, but now proteomic methods are able to probe the interactions between thousands of proteins.
 Similarly, geneticists who would previously manipulate a single gene for functional characterization can now employ high-throughput functional genomic techniques to study the relationships between all genes in an organism.
-In many cases, genomescale information describing how components interact is captured by a network representation [2].
-However, given the astonishing size and complexity of the cellular molecular networks probed by genomics and systems biology, gaining easy intuition or novel insights about biology from these hairballs is not guaranteed [3].
+In many cases, genome-scale information describing how components interact is captured by a network representation [2].
+However, given the size and complexity of the cellular molecular networks probed by genomics and systems biology, gaining intuition or novel insights about biology from these hairballs is not always easy [3].

-What approaches might help in deciphering hairballs of data?
+What approaches might help in deciphering hairballs?
 Throughout the history of science, many advances in biology were catalyzed by discoveries in other disciplines.
 For instance, the maturation of X-ray diffraction facilitated the discovery of the double helix and, later on, the characterization of structures of thousands of different proteins.
-One may wonder if ideas in other areas of science could help us with the "hairball challenge".
+Thus, one may wonder whether ideas in other areas of science could help us with the "hairball challenge".
 In this essay, we argue that, while the influx of ideas in the age of reductionism mostly originated from subfields of physics and chemistry, to understand biology via a systems perspective, we can further benefit from new catalysts coming from disciplines as diverse as engineering, behavioral science and sociology.
 These new ideas are centered on the concept of network.

 Comparisons and analogies are not new to biology.
-For instance, to illustrate the principles of selection Dawkins came up with the idea of a meme, which is a unit carrying cultural ideas analogous to the gene in biology [4].
-This comparison has been further elaborated in the protofield of phylomemetics, which concerns itself with phylogenetic analysis of non genetic data [5].
+For instance, to illustrate the principles of selection Dawkins came up with the idea of a meme, which is a unit carrying cultural information analogous to the gene in biology and which undergoes a similar form of selection [4].
+This comparison has been further elaborated in the proto-field of phylomemetics, which concerns itself with phylogenetic analysis of non-genetic data [5].
 Nevertheless, comparing a bio-molecular network with a complex network from a disparate field, say sociology, may sound like comparing apples to oranges.
 What kinds of comparison can truly deepen our understanding?
-To address this, it is useful to put the various descriptions of a cellular system on a spectrum, in terms of abstraction and simplification.
+The key lies at an appropriate level of abstraction and simplification.